Why can’t I mix the right colour?

 The secret to effective colour mixing is understanding the different pigment qualities of paints so you can match the colour you want every time.

-For a more intensive look at colour bias I recommend you have a look at Blue and Yellow Don’t Make Green by Micheal Wilcox.
+For a more intensive look at colour bias, I recommend looking at Blue and Yellow Don’t Make Green by Micheal Wilcox.

 It gets a tad scientific and can be a bit overwhelming to start with but if you paint with watercolours has a huge selection of samples of different colour mixtures you can make.